bigyihsuan/International-Phonetic-Esoteric-Language/README.md

 Each instruction can have arguments and return values.

+Code is read using an instruction pointer iterating through the code left to right.
+This instruction pointer can jump backwards or forwards though the program based on the instructions read and the stack.

 ## Types
 There are 2 types in IPEL: Numbers and Strings.
 ### Numbers
 Numbers are anything numerical.
 These include integers and floats.
 Numbers also represent boolean values: 0-like and negative values are falsy, and everything else is truthy.

-Number literals are represented in code through square brackets `[]`, or just a single digit.
-These will push the number literal to the stack.
+Number literals can only be pushed in a single digit from `0-9`.
+Additional manipulation will be needed to input larger numbers.

 ### Strings
-Strings represent both singular characters and strings.
-They are delimited through angle brackets `<>`.
-These will also push to the stack.
+Strings represent both singular characters and strings. `<>` character denotes strings.
+Strings are always truthy, except for an empty string, which is falsy.

 ## Instructions
 ### Arguments and Returns